delucks/pbnj/README.md

 requried a name, so I called it "peanut-butter-jelly bot" as it should be as easy to create an IRC bot with this library as it is to create a PB&J sammich.
 Inspired by the terseness of the IRC protocol, I shortened it to "pbjbt", then changed it to "pbnj" for readability or something.

+## License

+pbnj is Copyright (c) 2016, James Luck.
+It is licensed under the GNU GPLv3.
+There is a copy of the license included in LICENSE.txt, peruse it there or at https://www.gnu.org/licenses/gpl-3.0.txt